pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 ## Custom Control Hover

-Now that we've configured everything we could through variables, it's time to start writing our `_clay_custom.scss` overwrites.
+Now that we have configured everything we could through variables, it is time to start writing our `_clay_custom.scss` overwrites.
 We will start with the `hover` state.

-Material Design has a 40px x 40px overlay on `hover`.
-Clay CSS doesn't provide a place for this, but we can repurpose the `.custom-control-label::after` pseudo element for this.
+Material Design has a `40px` x `40px` overlay on `hover`.
+Clay CSS does not provide a place for this, but we can repurpose the `.custom-control-label::after` pseudo element for this.
 We need to move the icons from `.custom-control-label::after` to `.custom-control-label::before`.

 _/src/css/\_clay_custom.scss_